The French firm won the first award against Libya over the Arab Spring uprising

 Who uses it?

-Clients include Orange, Thales, GE, Total, French supermarket chain Auchan, cereals trader Sougglet, Maroc Telecom (part of the UAE’s Etisalat group) and Turkish contractor Cengiz.
+Clients include Air France, Arianespace, Orange, Thales, GE, Total, French supermarket chain Auchan, cereals trader Soufflet and Maroc Telecom (part of the UAE’s Etisalat group).

 In investment treaty cases, it has defended the Czech Republic and acted for French clients in claims against Vietnam.